-There were a little more than a dozen of us sitting outside talking and what everyone did for a living came up.
+There were a dozen of us sitting outside and the subject of what everyone did for a living came up.
 I was astonished at how interested people were in what I do.
 How many questions they had and how much they wanted to keep talking about it.

 But I had never had such a big, in-person audience who seemed almost desperate for help and a place to get advice.
 And it’s not like they aren’t aware of the amount of personal finance advice out there.

-Will all of them follow up, listen to LMM, read our articles and get started?
+Will all of them listen to LMM, read our articles, and get started?
 No, but a few of them will.
 And that was from a small sample.
 A few months ago, we hit over two million downloads.

 The Next Phase

-And so we have begun a Community, the LMM Forums.
+So, we have begun a community, the LMM Forums.
 We’ve been in Alpha for a couple of months and are getting ready to open things more broadly.
 I have been there since day one and I can’t tell you how valuable this Community is and will be.

 You, the audience are so smart.
-I’m amazed at the things you people have achieved and awed by the age by which some of you have achieved it.
+I’m amazed at the things you have achieved and awed by the age at which some of you have achieved it.
 And like Andrew three years ago, you want to help.

 Allison Karrels, who is our resident real estate expert, is very active so if you are looking for advice on becoming a landlord as a form of passive income, Allison is extremely gracious in answering questions.

-Tyler White is a member of the military who has a tremendous amount of personal finance information that is specific to that population which is, to me at least, a surprisingly big segment of our audience.
+Tyler White is a member of the military who has a tremendous amount of personal finance information that is specific to that demographic, which is a substantial portion of our audience.

 Last week a founding member was in the enviable position of having two great job offers.
 She asked which option she should take and got solid advice.

-There is still a lot of stigma around discussing money.
-Our Community is a place that is pretty anonymous so you can discuss things there that you might not be comfortable discussing with people in your personal life.
+There is still a lot of stigmas around discussing money.
+Our community is anonymous so you can discuss things that might make you uncomfortable with people in your personal life.